ermig1979/Simd/README.md

 The algorithms are optimized with using of different SIMD CPU extensions.
 In particular the library supports following CPU extensions:
-SSE, AVX and AVX-512 for x86/x64, VMX(Altivec) and VSX(Power7) for PowerPC (big-endian), NEON for ARM.
+SSE, AVX, AVX-512 and AMX for x86/x64, VMX(Altivec) and VSX(Power7) for PowerPC (big-endian), NEON for ARM.

 The Simd Library has C API and also contains useful C++ classes and functions to facilitate access to C API.
 The library supports dynamic and static linking, 32-bit and 64-bit Windows and Linux,